-The Company and AIC have a Capital Support Agreement that went into effect in 2007.
+The Company has a Capital Support Agreement with AIC.
 Under the terms of this agreement, AIC agrees to provide capital to maintain the amount of statutory capital and surplus necessary to maintain a company action level risk-based capital ("RBC") ratio of at least 150%.
 AIC's obligation to provide capital to the Company under the agreement is limited to an aggregate amount of \$1 billion.
-In exchange for providing this capital, the Company will pay AIC an annual commitment fee of 1% of the amount of the Capital and Surplus maximum that remains available on

-January 1 of such year.
+In exchange for providing this capital, the Company will pay AIC an annual commitment fee of 1% of the amount of the Capital and Surplus maximum that remains available on January 1 of such year.
 The Company or AIC have the right to terminate this agreement when: 1) the Company qualifies for a financial strength rating from S&P's, Moody's or A.M.
 Best, without giving weight to the existence of this agreement, that is the same or better than its rating with such support; 2) the Company's RBC ratio is at least 300%; or 3) AIC no longer directly or indirectly owns at least 50% of the voting stock of the Company.
-As of December 31, 2012 and 2011, no capital had been provided by AIC under this agreement.
-All capital contributions to the Company subsequent to this agreement going into effect were discretionary and were made by AIC outside of the terms of this agreement.
+As of December 31, 2013 and 2012, no capital had been provided by AIC under this agreement.